kcleoford/markdown-portfolio/_includes/04-lists.md

-No favorite book in particular
+- Browsing threads or forums
-No favorite place or any activity in general
+- No favorite books or or any places in general